RamonaRuoppo/Rura_Artefact1/FinalArtefact/README.md

     ```

 Now it's time to reate a Model for the branches and another one for the tasks.
 The App will be structured on the Model-View-Controller (MVC) design pattern.
 This one is a common design pattern for UIKit apps.
+In the Project navigator, create a new group named "Model".
+Create a new Swift file named Branches.swift with a structure for your data model.
+Declare properties for name and isComplete.

+    ```
+    struct Branch {
+        var name: String
+        var isComplete: Bool = false
+    }
+    ```